-APA-Accredited Doctoral Internship
+APA-Accredited Doctoral Internship in Health Service Psychology

 (Following the recommendation by the American Psychological Association Office of Program Consultation and Accreditation, the title of the internship program was changed from "Predoctoral Internship" to "Doctoral Internship" in October 2013.)